jdevfullstack-projects/converter-app/README.md

 1. Fork it!
 2. Then, made changes, and create a pull request.
-I'm much willing to collaborate with you!
+I'm much more willing to collaborate with you!

 ## License